MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/azure-update-manager-preview.md

 ---
 title:  What's the Azure Update Manager (preview)?
-description: This article describes the Azure Update Manager, its benefits, and ways to use it in the Azure portal.
+description: This article describes the Azure Update Manager, its benefits, and ways to use it to update your Azure Stack HCI clusters in the Azure portal.
 author: ronmiab
 ms.author: robess
 ms.topic: overview
 ms.reviewer: mindydiep
-ms.lastreviewed: 10/11/2023
+ms.lastreviewed: 10/16/2023
-ms.date: 10/11/2023
+ms.date: 10/16/2023
 ---

 # Update your Azure Stack HCI clusters via Azure Update Manager (preview)